Kolapo Ishola

-Chief Kolapo Olawuyi Ishola (6 June 1934 – 9 August 2011) was a Nigerian politician who was elected on the Social Democratic Party (SDP) platform as Governor of Oyo State, Nigeria, holding office between January 1992 and November 1993 during the Nigerian Third Republic.
+Chief Kolapo Olawuyi Ishola (6 June 1934 – 9 August 2011) was a Nigerian politician who served as the governor of Oyo State from 1992 to 1993, under the platform of the Social Democratic Party (SDP) during the Nigerian Third Republic.

 Ishola started work as a Survey Assistant in the Ministry of Lands, (1956–1959), then as Building Inspector with the Ibadan Municipal Government (1959–1960).
 He also worked as Land Surveyor with the Federal government.
 He studied in London and became an associate of the Royal Institution of Chartered Surveyors.
 In 1969 he was awarded the Nigerian Surveyors Licence Certificate.

 Ishola was elected on the Social Democratic Party (SDP) platform as Governor of Oyo State in December 1991, taking office on 2 January 1992.

 On 3 September 1992 Ishola formally established the Oyo state post-primary schools teaching service commission.

 He founded the School of Science in the year 1992 which is now one of the best science school in Nigeria, Pade, which was abandoned by the subsequent military government.

 Ishola left office on 17 November 1993 when General Sani Abacha assumed power.